 Despite the currently low levels of antibiotic resistance, patients hospitalized with CABP still have significant 30-day mortality rates, highlighting the limitations of treatment with traditional antibiotics.
 Mortality increases significantly with admission to the intensive care unit, where the 30-day CABP mortality rates are ~25%.
 These mortality rates have not improved in the last 5 decades despite new antibiotic therapies, likely because antibiotics alone do not address important virulence mechanisms that lead to unfavorable outcomes during serious S. pneumoniae infections.

-The ASN400 program is currently in the discovery phase and is designed to counteract the most important virulence mechanisms of S. pneumoniae.
+The ASN400 program is currently in the discovery phase and is designed to counteract important virulence mechanisms of S. pneumoniae.

 Respiratory syncytial virus (RSV) is a highly contagious virus that causes infections in both the upper and lower respiratory tract.
 RSV infects nearly every child at least once by the age of two years and is a major cause of hospitalization due to respiratory infection in children, the elderly, and immunocompromised patients.
 RSV infection typically results in cold-like symptoms but can lead to more serious respiratory illnesses such as croup, pneumonia, bronchiolitis, and in extreme cases, death.
 RSV infections in the pediatric and adult populations account for more than 300,000 hospitalizations per year in the U.S. In the developing world, RSV is responsible for 30 million cases of acute respiratory tract infection and 200,000 deaths per year.
 As a result, there is a significant need for novel therapeutics to prevent RSV infection.